Is There Lactic Acid In Milk

 Innovations in Milk Processing Technologies

 Advancements in milk processing technologies are also shaping the dairy industry.
 New methods for controlling bacterial activity and extending shelf life are being developed, allowing for the production of fresher, safer, and more nutritious milk products.
-For example, microfiltration is a technology that removes bacteria and other microorganisms from milk without the need for high-temperature pasteurization.
+Take this: microfiltration is a technology that removes bacteria and other microorganisms from milk without the need for high-temperature pasteurization.
 This process preserves the natural flavors and nutrients of milk while extending its shelf life.

 Consumer Perceptions and Preferences